 Beyond Depression is the complementary other half of Overcoming Anxiety, and is specifically focused on learning how to work with, and move beyond, experiences or symptoms of depression in your life.

-This is also led by Mindbloom Lead Clinician Kristin Arden, and is focused on helping individuals manage depression, while rediscovering joy, passion, and purpose in their lives: the antidote to depression.
+This is also led by our Lead Clinician, Kristin Arden, and is focused on helping individuals manage depression, while rediscovering joy, passion, and purpose in their lives: the antidote to depression.

-These are the secondary programs currently available at the time of publication.
-If there is any confusion around which program may be the best next step, or which one might be best suited for you, you can always reach out to your Guide to open a dialogue around this, or discuss this with your clinician directly.
+These are the continuing programs currently available at the time of publication.
+If there is any confusion around which program may be the best next step, or which one might be best suited for you, you can always reach out to your Guide to open a dialogue around this, or discuss this with your Mindbloom Clinician directly.

 You are supported in this decision, and do not have to make it alone.

-A few things that Mindbloom does not offer or provide once the program is complete include:
+A few things that Mindbloom does not offer or provide once the introductory program is complete include:

 - Microdosing: Mindbloom does not prescribe ketamine in microdose amounts for daily use.

-- Different Ketamine Applications: Mindbloom does not currently prescribe or provide ketamine in the forms of IV infusions, IM injections, or nasal sprays (Spravato).
+- Different ketamine administration methods: Mindbloom does not currently prescribe or provide ketamine in the forms of IV infusions, IM injections, or nasal sprays (Spravato).

-- Different Psychedelic Medicines: Mindbloom works only with Ketamine, and does not provide programs with compounds such as MDMA, psilocybin, LSD, or other psychedelic compounds.
+- Other psychedelic medicines: Mindbloom only administers ketamine therapy, and does not provide programs with compounds such as MDMA, psilocybin, LSD, or other psychedelic compounds.